Kevin Blackwell: Bury

-It was announced on 26 September 2012 that the board had hired Kevin Blackwell as permanent manager.
-Blackwell had previously managed at Leeds United and Sheffield United, and his appointment was widely regarded as something of a coup for Bury.
+It was announced on 26 September 2012 that Blackwell has been appointed as manager of League One club Bury.
 Blackwell began his tenure with a 2–2 draw at Stevenage followed by a 1–0 home loss to Swindon Town prompting him to blast some of his players as 'garbage'.
 After being winless in his first five games in charge of Bury before they beat Hartlepool United 2–1 to earn their first win of the season, the result sparked a run of form which saw Blackwell's side lose only once in eight games in all competitions, a spell which included five victories.
 Bury were a point clear of the relegation zone by the end of November, a remarkable turnaround from being seven points adrift when Blackwell took over.
 In mid December the club was placed under a transfer embargo due to falling into financial difficulty as a result of poor attendance figures.
 This led to numerous players being released and loaned out to keep the club solvent which ultimately crippled the playing side of the club.
 As the season wore on Bury F.C were not able to fill a team sheet leading to the last few games with only twelve players available.
 Bury were officially relegated from league one on Saturday 13 April 2013 after losing at home 1–0 to Oldham Athletic following a late Matt Smith header.